 Mobile devices are an integral part of our life.
-There are numerous things around us but mobile is something we always keep close to ourselves.
+There are numerous things around us, but mobile is something we always keep close to ourselves.
 If your smartphone is lost, you will be paranoid.
-In that desperate time, your top most priority will be to purchase a new mobile phone to get along in the life.
+In that desperate time, your topmost priority will be to purchase a new mobile phone to get along in life.

 Did you get that?

-With business perspective, the mobile platform is imperative.
-This is the principle reason for a business to develop a mobile app.
-It will give your business kudos and act as a quick platform to interact with your user and serve them well.
+From the business perspective, certain mobile platforms have become imperative.
+This is the principal reason for a business to develop mobile application.
+It will bring laurels to your business and act as a quick platform to interact with your user easily and serve them well.

 The Secret War of Mobile Platforms

-From the dawn of mobile apps, there is a war between the type of approaches is waging.
-No one can say when it starts and when it is going to end but it is there and it is happening.
+From the dawn of mobile apps, there has been a war between the types of waging approaches.
+No one can say when it starts and when it is going to end, but it is there, and it is happening.
 You must have heard about native apps and hybrid apps.
-Which will be the salvation for your business entirely depends in the nature of your business.
+Which one will be the salvation for your business and this entirely depend on the nature of your business.

-It is the main reason I decided to write a post about it to clear out some conflicting facts about the native and hybrid apps.
-In addition to that, I am also adding one more perspective which is the cross-platform app.
+It is the main reason I decided to write a post about it to clear out some conflicting facts about native app development and hybrid app development.
+In addition to that, I am also adding one more perspective, which is cross-platform app development.
 With the help of this post, you can easily comprehend which approach is better for your business and which is not.

 When this post will be over, you will thank me.

 So, without further ado, let’s get you started.